vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-and-effective-altruism.md

 ### The expected value argument and its connection with effective altruism

-It's folk wisdom that personal (selfish) utility for individuals tends to be *less than linear* in the money they have; an idea that is also widely known as the [diminishing marginal utility of money](https://www.economicshelp.org/blog/12309/concepts/diminishing-marginal-utility-of-income-and-wealth/).
+It's folk wisdom that personal (selfish) utility for individuals tends to be *less than linear* in the money they have, an idea that is also widely known as the [diminishing marginal utility of money](https://www.economicshelp.org/blog/12309/concepts/diminishing-marginal-utility-of-income-and-wealth/).
 One common (though probably inaccurate) approximation is that utility to